ihym/ngx-in-view/README.md

 npm install --save ngx-in-view
 ```

+## API

+### Input

+* enter?: Function: Register a handler to the element for 'enter' events.
+* exit?: Function: Register a handler to the element for 'exit' events.
+* enterOnce?: Function: Register a handler to the element for 'enter' events.
+It will only be called once.
+* exitOnce?: Function: Register a handler to the element for 'exit' events.
+It will only be called once.

+### Export (inView)
+* is(): Check if element is in the viewport.

 ## Usage
 Once installed you need to import our main module into your application module by calling InViewModule.forRoot().
 You should end up with code similar to this: